cherubjywh/ml-practice/README.md

 I will be implementing some machine learning algorithms using c++.
 The list of algorithms I am going to implement includes but restricted to the following:

 =======================================
-1. Linear regression [done]
+1. Linear regression
-1.1 Linear regression using gradient descent
+i).
+Normal equation [done], no need to do normalization ii).
+Linear regression using gradient descent, need to perform normalization first
 2. Logistic regression
 3. Linear SVM
 4. Perceptron